 Or, you guessed it, learn to photo-edit.
 I recommend Cat Coquillette for a failsafe Skillshare lesson.
 Her courses are so popular and she gets great reviews.

-3. Choose a Good Reference Photo for Realistic Drawing
+3. How to Choose a Good Reference Photo for Realistic Drawing

 We all want to jump right in and draw the most amazing image from the outset.
 That’s understandable, but a few wise words of caution before you take on too much.